 All totaled, Collins logged over 6,751 hours in 30 different types of aircraft.
 She retired from the Air Force in 2005 and retired from NASA in 2006.

 Her advice for young people is to “go into the field you are most interested in.
 If you love your job, you'll do well in your job.”
 Collins discourages people from choosing what to study by looking at what other Astronauts specialize in.
 The exact opposite worked for her.
 When she joined the corps, there were no Astronauts in her field—operations research.
 “I said, ‘I think I can fill a void,’ and I think they bought it.’”

 In 2021, Collins published her long-awaited memoir: Through the Glass Ceiling to the Stars: The Story of the First American Woman to Command a Space Mission.

-Dr. Mae Jemison received her Bachelor of Science in chemical engineering from Stanford as well as a doctorate in medicine from Cornell.
+Dr. Mae Jemison received her Bachelor of Science in chemical engineering from Stanford as well as an M.D. from Cornell.
 With a focus in both medical research and engineering, her work ranged from computer programming to research on the Hepatitis B vaccine to General Practice to Area Peace Corp Medical Officer for Sierra Leone and Liberia in West Africa.

 She was accepted to the Astronaut program in 1987.
 Dr. Jemison flew on the STS-47 Skylab-J Mission and worked as co-investigator of a bone cell experiment onboard.
 She was the first woman of color in space.